DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 Resort-founders Hein de Haan and Hessel Dokkum.
-Throughout 2000, their meetings took place at ADM, arguably the most outstanding squat in Amsterdam and accidentally the place where another Urban Resort founder, Hay Schoolmeesters, also lives.
+Throughout 2000, their meetings took place at ADM, arguably the most outstanding squat in Amsterdam and accidentally the place where another Urban Resort founder, Hay Schoolmeesters, also lives until this day.
 Jaap Schoufour, who would later become head of the Art Factory Bureau, recalls the odd mixture of people.
 ‘There were two types of people in that group, really.
 Some said you should never talk to the city government, because it is against the